LinuxSailorTech/Rules-of-Tech-Support/index.md

 <h2>Rule T40 - Get to know the Dunning-Kruger effect.
 See <em>Link</em> L3.</h2>

 <h2>Rule T41 - Every company has a Production environment.
-If you&#39;re lucky, they have a separate Test environment.</h2>
+If you're lucky, they have a separate Test environment.</h2>

 <h2>Rule T42 - You might want to consider starting the day with coffee or tea and ending with whiskey or scotch or bourbon or beer...</h2>